gitter-badger/mwe-pytest-in-package/README.md

 - As for why is this happening with pytest and not with calling the module directly has to do with absolute imports (``import something``).
-Apparently the "import priority" work differently when run as-a-script.
+Apparently the "import priority" work differently when run as-a-script, and by setting the PYTHONPATH you're making the priority higher for the modules in the current directory.

+You can test in the ``setting_2`` directory if this is working properly.